furio1999/Fulvio.github.io/index.md

 <p style="font-size:0.5em">This is a trial</p>

 Welcome to my blog.
-My name is Fulvio and I'm a student at Sapienza University [Sapienza]( https://www.uniroma1.it ).
+My name is Fulvio and I'm a student at [Sapienza University of Rome]( https://www.uniroma1.it ).

 I have a B.Sc. in Information Engineering and I am pursuing a Master Degree in Artificial Intelligence and robotics.